EU data chiefs rally behind UK over Cambridge Analytica

 The European Union is set to launch a far-reaching data protection regulation at the end of May, which could impose massive fines and sanctions for firms caught breaching the rules.

-"If you decide that your data is going to be used for the purposes of scientific research you have to be aware of the fact that the EU agreed to that, that the EU agreed for rules that were proposed by the researcher," said Wiewiorowski.
+"If you decide that your data is going to be used for the purposes of scientific research you have to be aware of the fact that you agreed to that, that you agreed for rules that were proposed by the researcher," said Wiewiorowski.

 But he added that if the same data has then been transferred to another entity or other researchers or used for different purposes then "it might be a case of a data breach."

-Note: This article was corrected at 12:26 on 23 March 2018.
-The original article had quoted Wiewiorowski as saying the "EU agreed to that" when in fact he said "you agreed to that".